You've just been assigned your first student! Now what?

 The student will normally answer you by e-mail.
 If they do not, you can contact them by DM on Workplace or possibly by phone.

-This session is different from all the others because it is mainly about getting to know each other.
+It is different from all the others because it is mainly about getting to know each other.
 It is also shorter: it lasts 30 minutes rather than the usual 45 minutes - 1 hour.
+You can find more information about it in this article.

 What should we talk about?